Objective: Trek to Everest Base Camp, Himalayas, Nepal

 Climb higher and sleep lower.
 We walk up a dusty path on the hillside of Nangkartshang above the town of Dingboche.
 Along the way are stupas and rock cairn piles.
 There are remarkable views of Lhotse, Island Peak, and Ama Dablam.

-Dhumbal is a card game played in Nepal.
+Dhumbal is a Nepali card game.
 The dealer deals seven cards to each player.
 The goal is to reduce the total count in the hand to 10 points or less.
-Joker is zero, Ace is one, two is two, etc., and face cards are counted as 10.
-The count can be reduced by discarding the following sequences: pairs, triples, and straight flushes of 3 or more cards.
+Joker is equal to zero.
+Ace is one.
+Two is two, etc., and face cards are worth 10.
+You can lower the count by discarding the following sequences: pairs, triples, and straight flushes of 3 or more cards.
 If no such sequences are in the hand, the player can discard any one card.
-After the sequence cards are discarded, the player draws one card from the deck, or from the last discarded card(s).
+After everyone has discarded the sequence cards, the player draws one card from the deck, or from the last discarded card(s).

 Each player, during their turn, must discard card(s), draw a card, or declare a jhyap.
 This continues until a player has a count of 5 points or less, when they can declare a jhyap.
 If no one counter-jhyaps, that player receives zero points for that hand.
 All other players receive the points in their hands.
-If the player who jhyapped is counter-jhyapped, a 20-point penalty is added to the count of the person who jhyapped first.
+If someone counter-jhyaps, add a 20-point penalty to the person who jhyapped first.
 That is the end of a round.
-The cards are gathered, shuffled, and re-dealt.
+Gather, shuffle, and re-deal the cards.
 Rounds continue, until one (or more) player’s point tally is over 100.
-They are ‘out’ and are not included in the next round.
-Play continues until there is only one player left (only player who does not reach 100).
+They are ‘out’ and do not play in the next round.
+The players continue until there is only one remaining player (the only player who does not reach 100).

 Dingboche to Lobuche (Day 7)